tomspiegl/shakesearch/README.md

 ### Indexer

 [Index](./index.go) is an inverted map based alogorithm for fast full-text search based on tokens.
+The index holds a list of word references for each token.

+Documents are indexed on startup of the application.
+The Index then provides two different query methods:
+* Query(searchTerm string) []QueryDocument
+* QueryConcurrent(searchTerm string) []QueryDocument

+The concurrent query method splits the search term to multiple tokens.
+A concurrent lookup for each token is executed in different threads using goroutines.

 The Index analyses documents as follows:
 1. tokenize documents (extract words)